Skip to main content

 A portrait of Sydney Tomes in front of picture frames

-Sydney Tomes (she/her) is graduating with a Bachelor of Applied Science degree with a double major in exercise and rehabilitation sciences and public health, with a minor in health and wellness coaching.
+Sydney Tomes (she/her) graduated with a Bachelor of Applied Science degree with a double major in exercise and rehabilitation sciences and public health, with a minor in health and wellness coaching.

 Grace Lynch - Swenson College of Science and Engineering